batiacosta/AppleCatcher/README.md

  3. Run the command npm run preview
  4. Open the url the terminal shows in your browser.

+# Development
+This is a project to explore PhaserJs framework in a vite setup.
+The project implements from PhaserJS:

+- Arcade physics for overlapping events, and gravity.
+- Music and Sound effects
+- Win / Lose conditions
+- Assets loading
+- Player input (arrow keys)
+- In-game text updates

 # The game
 Apple catcher is a simple game where the goal is to catch at least 15 apples in a frame of 30 seconds.